 You are the gastroenterology registrar and have been referred a neonate from the NICU.
-He was born at 30 weeks gestation but unfortunately developed fulminant sepsis secondary to necrotising enterocolitis.
+He was born at 30 weeks of gestation, but unfortunately developed fulminant sepsis secondary to necrotising enterocolitis.
 He underwent a laparotomy and had 15 cm of dead gut removed.
-He is now being referred to you for long term management of short bowel syndrome.

-Bottom line:
+Bottom line

-- Structural and functional adaptation occurs with the remaining small bowel
+Structural and functional adaptation occurs with the remaining small bowel

-- Management requires a multidisciplinary team approach
+Management requires a multidisciplinary team approach

-- Complications include: growth failure, parenteral nutrition associated liver disease, small bowel bacterial overgrowth, sepsis and nutritional deficiencies
+Complications include: growth failure, parenteral nutrition-associated liver disease, small bowel bacterial overgrowth, sepsis and nutritional deficiencies

 What is short bowel syndrome or short gut?